huggingface/transformers/examples/research_projects/jax-projects/README.md

 In this section we will explain how you can ssh into a TPU VM that has been given to you.
 If your username is in one of the officially defined projects [here](https://docs.google.com/spreadsheets/d/1GpHebL7qrwJOc9olTpIPgjf8vOS0jNb6zR_B8x_Jtik/edit?usp=sharing), you should have received two emails:

-- one that states that you have been granted the role "Community Week Participants" for the project hf-flax
+- one that states that you have been granted the role "Community Week Participants" for the project hf-flax, and
-- one (or more if you are in multiple projects) that gives you your TPU name and your TPU zone.
+- one (or more if you are in multiple projects) that gives you the TPU name and the TPU zone for the TPU of your team

 You should click on "Open Cloud Console" on the first mail and agree to the pop up windows that follows.
 It will allow you to use a TPU VM.
-Don't worry if you cannot access the actual project `hf-flax` visually on the google cloud console - that is expected!
+Don't worry if you cannot access the actual project `hf-flax` visually on the google cloud console - this is expected!

 Great, now you and your team can access your TPU VM!